Red Pine (author): Writings

 In the years following, he lived in Taiwan and Hong Kong.
 After 1989 he traveled extensively in China, both as a journalist and on his own.
-He adopted a Chinese art name, "Red Pine" (赤松 "Chi Song"), after the legendary Taoist immortal.
+He adopted a Chinese art name, "Red Pine" (赤松; Chi Song), after the legendary Taoist immortal.
 In 1993, after 22 years in East Asia, he returned to the US.
 In 1999 and 2000, he taught Buddhism and Taoism at the City of Ten Thousand Buddhas.
 He now lives in Port Townsend, Washington.

 His book Road to Heaven prompted Edward A. Burger to seek out and study with Buddhist hermits in the Zhongnan mountains of China and direct the 2005 film Amongst White Clouds.

 In 2009, Copper Canyon Press published his translation of Laozi's Tao Te Ching.
 One of the most noteworthy aspects of this translation is Porter's use of excerpts from China's vast and rich commentarial tradition.

 In 2012, he published a translation of the Laṅkāvatāra Sūtra (Lankavatara Sutra: Translation and Commentary.
 Counterpoint, 2012.)
 It is based on several early Chinese and Sanskrit translations including the Chinese translation made by Guṇabhadra in 443.

 2014 brought a re-translation of The Mountain Poems of Stonehouse (石屋禅师山居诗).
-Stonehouse (石屋禅师) was a fourteenth century Zen master who wrote his poems late in life while living alone in a Chinese mountain hut.
+Stonehouse (石屋禅师; Shiwu) was a fourteenth century Zen master who wrote his poems late in life while living alone in a Chinese mountain hut.

 Yellow River Odyssey is an account in photographs and text of Porter's early 1990s travels along the Yellow River from its mouth at the Yellow Sea to its source in the Tibetan Plateau.
 Along the way, Porter visited historical religious sites related to Confucius, Mencius, Laozi and Zhuang Zhou.
 The Chinese version was based on 1991 radio scripts for Hong Kong radio station Metro News.

-"The Silk Road: Taking the bus to Pakistan" details the author's overland journey with his friend Finn Wilcox from Xi'an to Islamabad by bus, train, and plane.
+The Silk Road: Taking the Bus to Pakistan details the author's overland journey with his friend Finn Wilcox from Xi'an to Islamabad by bus, train, and plane.
 It's a first-person account of scenery, artifacts, and people along the northern route of the Silk Road.